DeadWolfX/COVID/README.md

   2: Indeterminate Appearance<br>
   3: Atypical Appearance<br><br>

-In the other hand the structure that the dataset need to have and that we need to construct udsing the respective <a href="https://github.com/JairMathAI/COVID/tree/main/Anotaciones">Anotaciones</a> files is:
+In the other hand the structure that the dataset need to have and that we need to construct using the respective <a href="https://github.com/JairMathAI/COVID/tree/main/Anotaciones">Anotaciones</a> files is:

 📂 Dataset
 ├── 📂 images